gbasulto/fourierin/README.md

 # fourierin
 Guillermo Basulto-Elias

-This is a package in `R` to numerically calculate Fourier-type integrals of multivariate functions with compact support.
+This is a package in `R` to numerically calculate Fourier-type integrals of multivariate functions with compact support evaluated at regular grids.
 Specifically, integrals of the type

 <!--
 $$